Moefedaily/product-preview-card/README.md

 }
 ```

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [Grafikart - Responsive Images Tutorial](https://grafikart.fr/tutoriels/images-responsive-1152) - This article taught me how to implement responsive images effectively.
 - [W3Schools - HTML5 Semantic Elements](https://www.w3schools.com/html/html5_semantic_elements.asp) - A great reference for understanding and implementing semantic HTML5 elements for better accessibility and structure.
 - [BrowserStack - CSS and Media Query Breakpoints](https://www.browserstack.com/guide/what-are-css-and-media-query-breakpoints) - A comprehensive guide that explained the concept of breakpoints in modern responsive design.
 - [REM to PX Converter](https://remtopx.com/) - A useful tool for converting between REM and PX units which helped me maintain consistent spacing.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author